Aumnescio/Karelia-agile-dev-blog-2022/blog.md

 #### My Role

-My role as the Scrum-master is to:
+My role as the Scrum-master is to upkeep scrum within the team.
+I hold the scrum, sprint retrospective, and sprint planning meetings.
+I also work on scrum checklist and actively try to get my team to work more effectively.

 #### Scrum-master